DIY Easter Sensory Bottle & I Spy Game for Kids

 SENSORY PLAY AND HANDS ON EXPERIENCES ARE IMPORTANT COMPONENT OF EARLY CHILDHOOD EDUCATION.
 SENSORY BINS AND BOTTLES CAN BE USED IN MANY DIFFERENT WAYS.

-- A calm down sensory bottle intervention
+- A calm down intervention

 - Identifying colors and shapes